Climate and Average Weather Year Round in San Diego California, United States

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in San Diego is February, with an average of 5.2 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 20% on February 21.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 San Diego experiences significant seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 5.9 months, from October 25 to April 21, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 20, with an average total accumulation of 2.3 inches.
+The rainy period of the year lasts for 5.9 months, from October 25 to April 22, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in San Diego is February, with an average rainfall of 2.3 inches.

-The rainless period of the year lasts for 6.1 months, from April 21 to October 25.
-The least rain falls around June 22, with an average total accumulation of 0.0 inches.
+The rainless period of the year lasts for 6.1 months, from April 22 to October 25.
+The month with the least rain in San Diego is June, with an average rainfall of 0.0 inches.